The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-Once you select your policy, keep good records: photos/inventory of your home and belongings, annual reviews for value increases, check for discount eligibility (alarms, sprinklers, claim-free years).
+Once you select your policy, keep good records: photos/inventory of your home and belongings, annual reviews of value increases, and checks for discount eligibility (alarms, sprinklers, claim-free years).

-“For homeowners who are navigating their “next chapter” — simpler life, bigger legacy, less tolerance for risk — home insurance isn’t just a cost.
+“For homeowners who are navigating their ‘next chapter’ — simpler life, bigger legacy, less tolerance for risk — home insurance isn’t just a cost.
 It’s a strategic asset.
-The right policy can free you from worry, support your freedom, and give you space to enjoy your home, family, and future.” — Sun Insurance & Financial
+The right policy can free you from worry, support your freedom, and give you space to enjoy your home, family, and future.” — Sun Insurance & Financial. – Beverly Hills

 If you’d like assistance crafting a comparison grid, a home-insurance checklist for seniors, or a customised review workbook for your clients or yourself, just let us know — we’re happy to help.